kbolab/moddicom/README.md

 3) Download and install RTools: https://cran.r-project.org/bin/windows/Rtools/
 4) Download and unzip DCMTK libraries: https://dicom.offis.de/dcmtk.php.en (look for “DCMTK 3.6.4 - executable binaries” and choose you OS architecture)
 5) Add the .\bin folder of the unzipped DCMTK libraries to the PATH system environment variable
-6) Launch Rstudio and run the script to install all required R packages (install_packages.R)
-7) Install moddicom from github
+6) Install moddicom from github

 ```library(devtools)```